 Alfredo Sauce is a creamy pasta sauce that is extremely rich and flavourful.
-You can buy many high quality jarred versions, or you can make your own at home simply using cream, butter and Parmesan cheese.
+You can buy high quality jarred versions, or you can make your own at home simply using cream, butter and Parmesan cheese.

-For Pasta in Alfredo sauce, an Italian Orveito is the wine to reach for.
-Orveito is a crisp, dry white wine from Central Italy, and perhaps a quintessential Italian white wine.
+For Pasta in Alfredo sauce, an Italian Orvieto is the wine to reach for.
+Orvieto is a crisp, dry white wine from Central Italy, and perhaps a quintessential Italian white wine.
 This wine features lemon, lime, green apple, apricot and almond on the nose and palate followed by a mineral finish.
 The fruit flavours are a great way to cut through the richness of the Alfredo sauce, while the almond brings out the nuttiness found in the pasta itself.

 Chardonnay is another nice white wine to pair with Alfredo sauce.
 I prefer a full bodied Chardonnay that has a buttery flavour to it.
 This buttery quality will complement the rich texture and flavour of the Alfredo Sauce.
 Meanwhile the crisp tropical flavours in the wine will cut through the sauce and highlight any additional ingredients you might have tossed in the pasta such as shrimp, lobster or chicken.